Kyushu: The Southern Route

 Finish off seeing the sunset in Gion.
 Meet your guide at 19:00 to start your late stroll around Gion, Kyoto's historic district.

-More details on the exact time and location in your travel diary.
 At the end of this 1 hour 30 walk, your guide will be able to advise you on the best places to eat out!
 Please note that it is strictly forbidden to take photographs in the historic district of Gion.

 Day 5 : Gold and Silver Treasures